 What Is It Called When You Eat After A Funeral?

-A funeral reception luncheon, or funeral repast, is a gathering for a meal after the funeral service.
-The person who hosts the luncheon will decide with the family to hold the event at a restaurant, banquet hall, or someone’s home.
+A funeral reception luncheon, also called a funeral repast, is a meal gathering after the funeral service.
+The host, often decided with the family, chooses a location such as a restaurant, banquet hall, or someone’s home for the event.

 Who Pays For Repast Dinner?